Frequently Asked Questions

 - Better tests to see if people are sick or are at risk of getting sick.

 - Better mobile apps to encourage healthy habits.

 - Better medicine or information about how much of a medicine is right for each person as an individual.

 Also, you will be able to see your information, which might be interesting to you.
 You may also learn about your health.
 If you choose, you will be able to share your information with your doctor.

 - Adults 18 and older with legal authority and decisional capacity to consent

 - Currently residing in the United States or a territory of the United States

 What do I need to do to join?

-The All of Us Research Program will begin enrollment Northwestern Medicine in late 2017.
-There are three ways to join:
+The All of Us Research Program is now enrolling at Northwestern Medicine.
+There are four ways to join:

-- Download the All of Us app – coming soon.
+- Download the All of Us app on iOS and Google Play.